brandonaaskov/Google-Analytics-SWF/README.md

 		Analytics Category of "Brightcove Player".
 If you'd like to change that, you can specify `playerType` as another parameter, e.g. `?accountNumber=UA-123456789-0&playerType=Open%20Source%20Testing`

+		Also, you can specify the playerType as {playername} to have it dynamically use the name you specified for the player in the Brightcove Studio. e.g. `?accountNumber=UA-123456789-0&playerType={playername}`

 		*	Note that the `playerType` must be URL-encoded